-- Elections Team information, to know who is running the Leadership Elections 2019 and whom to contact
+- Elections Team - understand who is running the Leadership Elections 2019 and whom to contact

 - Publicity Banners - the material which must be included on your publicity material

 - Complaints Form - if you would like to raise a concern about a candidate in this election

 Imperial College Union's elections are governed by rules that ensure fairness and accessibility while rewarding energy and enthusiasm.
 By nominating yourself for a role, you agree that you have read and understood all of the relevant rules and policies.